How to Understand MT5 Backtesting Reports? (A Must-Learn for Beginners)

 Meaning: This is a scatter plot, the kind of chart you provided.

-• X-axis (horizontal axis): Represents the holding time of each trade from opening to closing (usually shown in hours).
+- The X-axis (horizontal) represents the holding time of each trade from opening to closing (usually shown in hours).

-• Y-axis (vertical axis): Represents the final profit or loss amount of the trade.
+- The Y-axis (vertical) represents the final profit or loss amount of that trade.

-Why Look at This: This chart lets you visually see the relationship between holding time length and profit/loss.
+Why Look at This: This chart lets you intuitively see the relationship between holding time length and profitability.

 For example, you can observe: